Walrusbane524/DTRUst-Redmine/README.md

 # Redmine-Technical-Debt-Plugin
 A Technical Debt management plugin for Redmine.

-## Instalação:
+## Instalation:

-- Clone o repositório em redmine/plugins/ e renomeie a pasta para tds.
+- Clone the repository to redmine/plugins/ and rename the folder to "tds".
 - Reinicie o servidor redmine.